 A living will, also known as an advance directive for healthcare or healthcare directive, is a document that outlines an individual’s preferences for medical care and treatment in end-of-life situations.
 By expressing their wishes in advance, individuals can guide healthcare providers and loved ones in making decisions about their care, ensuring that their values and beliefs are honored even if they cannot communicate their preferences at the time.

 Advance directives are invaluable for individuals to plan for their future medical and personal care needs.
 They assert autonomy and agency in decision-making, even in incapacity or end-of-life care.
-By embracing advance directives and engaging in proactive planning, individuals can achieve peace of mind, knowing their values and preferences will be honored and respected.
+When individuals embrace advance directives and engage in proactive planning, they achieve peace of mind, knowing they will honor and respect their values and preferences.

 Comparison and Collaboration: Supported Decision-Making and Advance Directives